jeff-adkisson/swe-3313-fall-2025/project/details-final-presentation.md

 Your submission must include:

-- a link to your team's final presentation video.
+- a link to your team's final presentation video(s) [two maximum].
 This video must show you starting and running your application, plus a side-by-side comparison of your completed application to your Marvel prototype along with an explanation of any discrepancy's between design and implementation.
-- If necessary, you can submit two Loom videos - one for the running application and one doing the comparison of your application to Marvel.
-Label everything clearly so it is easy for me to find and review your submission.
-- Your team's video presentation links must be visible off of your team's main README.md in a Final Presentation section.
+- Your team's video presentation link(s) must be visible on your team's main `~\README.md` in the `Final Presentation` section.

 ### Grading Rubric

 #### Component Percentages

-1. Final Presentation - 100*
+1. Final Presentation - 100%
+    - Compile and launch from a terminal (5% penalty for starting from an IDE)
+    - Application run-through (user and admin) of all functionality
+    - Live comparison of each feature between Marvel UI Design and the actual implementation
+    - One to two 5-minute public Loom videos

 #### Final Presentation (100% of total)

--  90 to 100%: meets all requirements, well-recorded, well organized, and highly professional.
+-  90 to 100%: meets all requirements, well-recorded, well-organized, and highly professional.
 Polished work gets the top grade.
 -  80% to 89%: meets all requirements, may have some recording or organizational issues.
 -  70% to 79%: meets most requirements, may have some recording or organizational issues.
 -  69% or below: does not meet most requirements or is very poorly recorded.

-*Note: Presentations posted to Github will not be graded.*
+*Note: Presentations posted to GitHub will not be graded.*

 ### Academic Honesty